orabi55555/plate-palate/README.md

   The website provides the detailed information about the recipe, including: name, ingredients, cookingTime, instructions and image.

 - **Shopping Cart**<br>
-  The website includes a shopping cart functionality where users can add plants they wish to purchase.
-Additionally, users can create a wishlist to save plants for future reference or sharing with others.
+  The website includes a shopping cart functionality where users can add foods they wish to purchase.

 - **Secure Checkout and Payment Process**<br>
   The website ensures a secure and hassle-free checkout process, and make payments through a secure payment gateway.